NNPDF/nnpdf/doc/sphinx/source/tutorials/addspecialgrouping.rst

     feature these keys in its metadata can be considered broken or not fully implemented.

-Step 4: recompile, reinstall and profit
+Step 4: Recompile, reinstall and profit
 ---------------------------------------

 Now everything is in place, you just need to recompile and reinstall the code